Sump Pump Repair Littlehampton

 How often should I replace my sump pump?

-The average lifespan of a sump pump is about 10 years..
-But longevity can be influenced by a variety of factors, including usage, maintenance, and environmental conditions.
+The typical lifetime for these units is roughly a decade.
+However, the actual lifespan can be influenced by a variety of factors, including usage, maintenance, and environmental conditions.
 Regularly checking your sump pump for signs of wear and tear can help you determine if it's time for a replacement.
-Don't wait for a catastrophic failure that could lead to flooding in your home.
+If your sump pump is more than 10 years old or if it's been showing signs of problems, it's best to replace it proactively to prevent basement flooding.